AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/lastmile_quality_android.md

+This article describes how to implement these tests.

 ## Understand the tech

 In real-time scenarios requiring high quality, conducting tests before joining a channel helps troubleshoot in advance and improve the overall user experience.
 You can perform the following pre-call tests: